 Before browsing the classifieds, anyone that wants to buy an F1 car should have done their homework, spoken to those with first-hand knowledge of the historic F1 scene and gained enough insight to have a good idea of the type of machine that will appeal to them.

 James Hanson is one of the first ports of call for those new to the scene.
-The founder of Speedmaster, established in 2004, has driven more than 30 different historic F1 cars, and typically sells around ten F1 machines every year spanning the period between 1960 to 2010.
+The founder of Speedmaster, a racing car dealership established in 2004, has driven more than 30 different historic F1 cars, and typically sells around ten F1 machines every year spanning the period between 1960 to 2010.

 He suggests that cars from the 1970s to the mid ‘90s are amongst the most user-friendly.
 Any later, he says, and the speeds are so fast “that your mind simply won’t be able to keep up.
 The learning curve will be too steep and you won’t enjoy it.”